abioduog/mcontent/README.md

 ### Type of delivery pipe ###

 The content-designer chooses a type for a delivery-pipe when creating it.
-Currently supported types are fashion and comic.
-Fashion means that each deliverable has a short message and a URL to a free-form HTML.
+Currently supported types are default and comic.
+Default means that each deliverable has a short message and a URL to a free-form HTML.
 Comic means that each deliverable has a short message and a URL to one image.